 Bird Nest Removal Laws

 Most birds are protected species and tampering with a nest could lead to hefty fines or other penalties.
 In the United States, for example, it is illegal to remove or destroy any active nest from a native bird species, defined as a nest with eggs or brooding adults in it.
 If the nest has been abandoned or no eggs have yet been laid, it can be removed or destroyed as needed.
-Nests of invasive birds, such as house sparrows or European starlings, however, are not protected.
-Laws in other countries may vary, and before interfering with any nest, it is best to properly identify the bird species and learn how local laws could impact your actions.
+Nests of invasive birds, such as house sparrows or European starlings, however, are not protected at any time.
+Laws in other countries may vary, and before interfering with any nest, it is best to properly identify the bird species and learn how local laws could apply to your actions.

 Why Remove Nests?

 In certain circumstances it may be necessary and desirable to remove bird nests, both for safety and convenience.
-Proper and considerate reasons to remove nests include…
+Proper reasons to remove nests include:

 - The nest has been abandoned after the breeding season has ended.

 - The nest is currently unused and has become dilapidated and unsafe for future use.

 - The nest is in a birdhouse that needs to be cleaned out for future residents or winter use.

 - The nest is in a dangerous location and brooding birds could become stressed or injured.